-Set the LOCAL PUMP/VALVE OFF to NO. This will leave the local pump on during a DHW heating cycle (backwards compatibility).
-Setting this value to YES will disable local pump.
+10. Set the LOCAL PUMP/VALVE OFF to NO. This will leave the local pump on during a DHW heating cycle (backwards compatibility).

 Setting this value to YES, will shut the local pump off during a DHW heating cycle, but will keep the local pump on for the LOCAL DELAY: 10s (Programmable) time before shutting off.